 - 50g icing sugar

-- 2-3 tbsp of fresh lemon juice (taste and adjust as you go and add more if you want more lemon)
+- 2-3 dessert spoons of fresh lemon juice (taste and adjust as you go and add more if you want more lemon)

 For the blackberry mousse: